 Match the type to your problem

 If your room is just too live and bright, a reflection filter or a couple of gobos solves it cheaply.
 If you also need to keep some ambient noise out and want a more dead vocal, a pop-up enclosure or a sealed booth does more.
-Be honest about which problem you actually have.
+Be honest about which problem you actually have — if traffic and neighbours are the issue, our guide on how to record in a noisy room tackles that head-on.

 Space and portability